-The consolidated financial statements of Almonty for the period June 9, 2011 to September 30, 2011 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The consolidated financial statements of Almonty for the year ended September 30, 2012 and the period from June 9, 2011 to September 30, 2011 have been prepared in accordance with International Financial Reporting Standards ("IFRS").

-The consolidated financial statements were authorized for issuance by the Board of Directors of the Company on January 26, 2012.
+The consolidated financial statements were authorized for issuance by the Board of Directors of the Company on December 17, 2012.